modernmt/modernmt/TEST.md

 #### info.json

-The json file named 'info.json' contains useful information about the test it-self and it is located inside the root folder of each test.
+The json file named 'info.json' contains meta information about the test and it is located inside the root folder of each test.

 'info.json' must contain at least the following keys:
 ```